Transdermal patch: MNPs for cosmetic and skin care

 Skin treatment including face whitening agent and dark eye circles serum can also incorporated in MNPs.
 Its localized property enhance skin whitening delivery to the face area.
 Even a very specific spot like dark eye circles.
 By measuring the melanin (dark or black pigment found on the skin) index, subjects that are treated with whitening agents coated in MNPs show lower melanin index, compared to the whitening essence (topical) group.
 The treatment lasts for eight weeks, and the result shows MNPs might be a promising cosmetic vector because MNPs does not introduce skin irritation and can be engineered to localize or specific parts of the body.

 Safety

 MNPs may cause skin irritation on people with sensitive skin.
 Majority of studies show that MNPs do not irritate the skin.

 Especially for hollow MNPs, the not so stiff needles may cause unnecessary puncture of the skin outer layer, and may cause trauma to the skin and restricting the performance and flow of the drugs to the body.

 Future development

 Because most of MNPs applications are still under development, it is important to note the long effect of the efficiency of the drug deliveries.
-Furthermore, more research is needed to get information of what molecule can be delivered using MNPs.
+More research is needed to get information of what molecule can be delivered using MNPs.
 Disposal is also an important topic, as the small plastic backing may contribute to water pollution remembering the compact size can be easily carried away by wind and water without proper disposal.